 “What really matters is what you do with what you have.” — Shirley Lord

-We can define high performance as producing results much better than expected both in individuals and in the workplace.
+We can define high performance as producing results much better than expected.

-That’s great, but to really internalize it, we need to know what it actually feels like to experience high-performance.
+That’s great, but to really internalize it, we need to know what it actually feels like to experience our own version of high-performance.

 The good news is that you already have.

-You just need to remember those times in your life when you produced better results than you expected, surprising yourself or others, with what you’re capable of.
+You just need to remember those times in your life when you produced better results than you expected and you surprised yourself or others, with what you’re capable of.